OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 pnpm run envio:dev
 ```

 Snapshot handlers perform archive RPC reads for balances, pool state, and price feeds.
-Set `ARBITRUM_RPC_URL` and `BERACHAIN_RPC_URL` to paid archive endpoints for full historical backfills.
-If a primary RPC URL is not configured, the indexer falls back to the checked-in public RPC and logs that choice without printing the URL.
+The checked-in Arbitrum defaults use SubQuery first because the historical snapshots start at block `10950000`, and the default Arbitrum public RPC does not serve archive state that far back.
+A public Blast RPC is configured as the fallback because SubQuery's public endpoint can rate-limit local smoke runs.
+Set `ARBITRUM_RPC_URL` and `BERACHAIN_RPC_URL` to paid archive endpoints for reliable full historical backfills.
 Optional comma-separated fallback endpoints can be provided through `ARBITRUM_FALLBACK_RPC_URLS` and `BERACHAIN_FALLBACK_RPC_URLS`.

-`MAX_BATCH_SIZE` defaults to `1` and `ENVIO_INDEXING_MAX_BUFFER_SIZE` defaults to `8` in those scripts.
-Snapshot generation does many archive reads, so processing one block/event per batch keeps progress commits frequent and makes long RPC calls visible in logs.
+`full_batch_size` is set to `1` in `config.yaml` as a conservative backfill setting, not because larger batches are impossible.
+Each matched block runs a full treasury snapshot with many archive reads; one block per batch keeps progress commits frequent and limits replay to a single snapshot after an RPC failure.
+If a production archive RPC proves stable, this can be raised and benchmarked.

 The snapshot RPC work runs through the `getSnapshot` Envio effect with effect caching disabled.
 Each scheduled block is processed once, and the durable output is the `TokenRecord` and `TokenSupply` entity rows written by the handler.
 Caching the full snapshot would add a second database write for every 8-hour block without reuse benefit during backfill.